 With a 2 minute drain time a 25 gpm unit can be used with its appropriate flow control device installed.

-PLEASE NOTE: The flow control fitting must be in place for these units to operate as designed!
+The flow control fitting must be in place for these units to operate as designed!

 For installations where a dishwasher is installed please contact Rockford Separators or your local manufacturer’s representative.